dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 #### createResultsView()
 By default, it is empty in the view of results.
 You can create your own layouts for the display of inference results.

-But, sometimes, the results are already presented to users inside the base Fragment, you can return null here.
+But, sometimes, the results are already presented to users inside the base Fragment, so you can return null here.

 ```kotlin
 override fun createResultsView(): View? {